google/autobound/README.md

+# AutoBound
-# AutoBound: Automatically Deriving Upper and Lower Bounds on Arbitrary Functions
+#### Automatically Deriving Upper and Lower Bounds on Arbitrary Functions

 AutoBound is a generalization of automatic differentiation.
 In addition to computing a Taylor polynomial approximation of a function, it computes upper